Search

 N/A 3 to 4"30"14 to 18"60 - 90 days

-Brussels sprouts are sensitive to temperature, and will produce best when daytime temperatures average about 65 F or less.
+Brussels sprouts are sensitive to temperature, and will produce best when daytime temperatures average about 65°F or less.
 Consequently, Brussels Sprouts grow best when planted in mid to late summer for late fall or early winter harvesting.
 Brussels Sprouts are usually planted indoors and transplanted outdoors.
 Start seeds indoors 6 to 8 weeks before setting outdoors.
-Spring planting should occur as soon as soil can be worked, and fall planting done around June or July.
+Spring planting should occur as soon as the soil can be worked, and fall planting should be done around June or July.
 Plants can grow 2 to 4 ft tall.

 Soil Requirements:

 Requires fertile soil with compost and some lime.
-Apply much and grass clippings, or straw around base of plant.
+Apply mulch, grass clippings, or straw around the base of the plant.

 Water Requirements: